merovex-archival/merovex.github.io/_posts/2014-11-05-sherlock-ramifications.markdown

 image: 3129752446-judge.jpg
 categories:
 - Legal
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Sherlock Holmes and Tarzan now in the public domain?"
+description: Sherlock Holmes and Tarzan now in the public domain?
 author: Ben Wilson
+tags:
+- Legal
 ---
 <!--Lead Paragraph-->
 Sherlock Holmes the character is now in the public domain per the [US Courts](http://www.theguardian.com/books/2014/jun/16/sherlock-public-domain-court-doyle-estate-copyright).
 So what does that mean?